-Purposes and techniques of formal and informal assessment, including observation, analysis and reporting of results; the application of assessment data in planning developmentally appropriate activities for children.
-Prerequisite: Admission to the School of Education: Elementary.
+Assessment of Young Children describes purposes and techniques of formal and informal assessment, including observation, analysis and reporting of results.
+The application of assessment data in planning developmentally appropriate activities for children will be discussed.
+Prerequisite: Admission to School of Education: Elementary.